cedricgc/blog/src/pages/20190216-how-should-we-build-our-software-infrastructure/index.md

 date: '2019-02-16T21:42:11Z'
 ---

-> This piece was published for fellow Site Reliability Engineers at my employer
+> This piece was published for fellow Site Reliability Engineers at my workplace
 > and has been lightly edited for a more general audience.
 I wrote this article
 > to advocate changing how we automate and provide infrastructure
 > to our organization.
 I reference Google Cloud as our cloud vendor,